Bartleby2718/cs4501/Project5.md

 <kafka.producer.future.FutureRecordMetadata object at 0x7f9df5a71780>
 ```

-We're queing up a message via producer.send which takes a message (in this case a JSON doument in bytes) and a topic name (in this case 'new-listings-topic').
-The KafkaProducer is in asynchronous mode by default.
-The returned value shows that the message was queued up asynchronously (The message may NOT be in the queue yet when the value returns).
+We're queueing up a message via `producer.send` which takes a message (in this case a JSON doument in bytes) and a topic name (in this case `'new-listings-topic'`).
+The `KafkaProducer` is in asynchronous mode by default.
+The returned value shows that the message was queued up asynchronously.
+(The message may NOT be in the queue yet when the value returns.)

-And test our receiving messages from Kafka (To see messages sent, you need to start another terminal session that connects to the batch_test container.
+And test our receiving messages from Kafka (To see messages sent, you need to start another terminal session that connects to the `batch_test` container.
 Recall the command `docker exec -it batch_test bash`):

 ``` PYTHON
 >>> from kafka import KafkaConsumer